Conquering the Pain Of Rheumatoid Arthritis

 Rheumatoid arthritis (RA) is an autoimmune disease, which means that your own immune system attacks your body and causes inflammation.
 RA is an ongoing condition that mostly affects joints, but it also can damage other body systems.
 For example, RA may cause inflammation in your lungs, heart muscle, blood vessels, and eyes.

-Rheumatologist Sanford M. Wolfe, DO, says if it is not well-controlled over years, it puts you at greater risk of hardening of the arteries, stroke, and cancer.
-It also increases your risk of getting cancers and lymphomas.
+If RA is not well-controlled over years, it puts you at greater risk of hardening of the arteries, stroke, and cancer.
+It also increases your risk of getting some cancers and lymphomas.
 An estimated 1.3 million Americans have RA, according to the Arthritis Foundation.

 RA is not the same as osteoarthritis, although both cause joint pain.
 These two types of arthritis have different causes and effects throughout a person’s life.